 There are two education credits that may reduce a taxpayer's tax:

-Education expenses can be applied to those credits, deducted as tuition and fees, deducted on Schedules C and C-EZ, or itemized on Schedule A. Choose the method that will give the taxpayer the lowest tax.
+Education expenses can be applied to those credits, deducted on Schedules C and C-EZ, or itemized on Schedule A. Choose the method that will give the taxpayer the lowest tax.
 The American opportunity credit can be claimed for students in their first four years of college and may be more beneficial than the lifetime learning credit.
 Remember, 40% of the American opportunity credit is a refundable credit, which means taxpayers can receive up to $1,000 even if they have no tax liability.

 One of your roles as a volunteer is to help taxpayers maximize the available benefits.
 Compare the tax effects of the various education benefits and show taxpayers how they can use their education expenses to lower their tax.